 - 5.3% for all college graduates (2.7 million) and 8.2% for college graduates under age 30 (570,000).

 - 17.8% ages 16+ (2.9 million)

 - 35.2% for those with less than a high school education (431,000)

 - 22.2% for those with a high school degree (1.2 million)

 - 8.5% for all college graduates (316,000) and 13.3% for college graduates under age 30 (67,000).

 - 23.7% for those with less than a high school education (370,000)

 - 17.3% for those with a high school degree (752,000)

 - 7.2% for all college graduates (196,000) and 11.7% for college graduates under age 30 (70,000).

-New foreign workers compete with the laid-off and underemployed highly skilled Americans in most professions and occupations, but most foreign workers compete directly in the construction, service and manufacturing industries where unemployment is the highest and where Americans have the least margin of financial security.
+Foreign workers compete with the laid-off and underemployed highly-skilled Americans in some professions and occupations, primarily in the tech industry, but most foreign workers compete directly in the construction, service, and manufacturing industries where unemployment is the highest and where Americans have the least margin of financial security.